On the Cohomology of the Classifying Spaces of Projective Unitary Groups: DG Algebras and the Path Fibration of

+which requires information on the level of chain complexes rather then just cohomology.
+To obtain such information we consider an acyclic multiplicative construction (\cite{Ca}) $(A(2), A(3), M(3))$ which models the fiber sequence above.

-Throughout the rest of this section, we write $E_{R}(x;k), P_{R}(y;l), E(x;k), P_{R}(y;l)$ for exterior algebras and divided power algebras with coefficients in a ring $R$, or $\mathbb{Z}$, and with one generator in a specified degree. \textbf{Other than this, no attempt is made to keep notations in consistency with those in the appendix.} All tensor products are with respect to the base ring $\mathbb{Z}$ unless otherwise specified.
+Throughout the rest of this section, we write $E_{R}(x;k)$, $P_{R}(y;l)$, $E(x;k)$, $P_{R}(y;l)$ for exterior algebras and divided power algebras with coefficients in a ring $R$, or $\mathbb{Z}$, and with one generator of a specified degree.
+All tensor products are over the base ring $\mathbb{Z}$ unless otherwise specified.